Article updated on May 9, 2024 at 7:45 AM PDT

 Proton VPN

 Proton VPN is the highly secure open-source VPN solution from the Swiss-based privacy company Proton.
-Proton VPN holds the distinction as the only free VPN that CNET recommends and is the mobile VPN for you if you're looking for a top-quality service without having to pay a dime for it.
-With Proton VPN's free plan, you get access to just five server locations (US, Japan, Poland, Romania and the Netherlands), but unlike most free VPNs, Proton VPN doesn't throttle speeds on its free servers or limit your usage in any way.
+Proton VPN holds the distinction as the only free VPN that CNET recommends and is the mobile VPN for you if you're looking for a top quality service without having to pay a dime for it.
+With Proton VPN's free plan, you get access to just three server locations (US, Japan and the Netherlands), but unlike most free VPNs, Proton VPN doesn't throttle speeds on its free servers or limit your usage in any way.
 Most free VPNs are basically useless for anything other than the most basic online activities, but I had no issues streaming Netflix on Android and iOS using Proton VPN's free servers.
-If you want to pay for Proton and get access to all its servers and features, it's relatively inexpensive compared with the competition, at $10 a month or $72 a year.
+If you want to pay for Proton and get access to all its servers and features, it's relatively inexpensive compared to the competition at $10 a month or $72 a year.

 Show more